 One-time guest pass, Member or Non-member at the door - $20.

 About the Instructor

-Sheryl Flatow has written about theatre and dance for more than 30 years.
+Sheryl Flatow has written about theater and dance for more than 30 years.
 She curated major exhibitions in San Francisco on Stephen Sondheim, Richard Rodgers, George Gershwin, George Balanchine, and several others.
-She has also conducted public interviews with leading figures in the arts, including Patti LuPone, Sheldon Harnick, Natalia Makarova and Estelle Parsons.
+She has also conducted public interviews with leading figures in the arts, including Patti LuPone, Sheldon Harnick, Natalia Makarova, and Estelle Parsons.
 In addition, Flatow wrote the CD liner notes for Into the Woods and Jerome Robbins' Broadway.

 Upcoming programs presented by Sheryl Flatow.